Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ### mem.write(key, value)

-**mem.write(_key_, _value_)** is a Promise and expects an object key and a value to assign that object.
+**mem.write(_key_, _value_)** is a Promise and expects an object key and a value to assign that object as parameters.

-This is also a function that effects the script your currently working in.
-That way you can work in each script independently, without having to worry if you're mixing information with another macro.
-All non **.global()** functions only effect the script you're working in.
+This is also a function that only effects the script your currently working in.
+That way you can work in each script independently, without having to worry if you're mixing information in your Memory_Storage script with another macro.
+All non **.global()** mem functions only effect the script you're working with.

 Let's create a new macro called "myTestMacro"

-In this macro, let's write a new piece of information.
+In this macro, let's write a new piece of information using mem.write

 ```javascript
 import xapi from 'xapi';